V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 * Width (X axis or "Beam") should always be the shorter axis.

-* The Z direction (height) is best kept to 80mm with that being said, you can edit the files to make the Z length as much as you want.
+* The Z direction (height) is best kept to 80mm.
+This allows for 1.5" of cutting depth, that is a lot.
+If you need to cut more that 1.5" deep this is not the CNC for you.
+Now if you need to cut a few millimeters off  really thick material (facing a slab), this can be a great machine for that.
+You want to keep the machine as low as possible and make the table surface adjustable, drop table.
+This keeps the Material Removal Rate very high.
+The answer is not making a taller machine.

 * This router is most rigid when working near the table surface, opposite of most conventional gantry CNC machines.
+So the lower the axis the more rigid the machine.

 ![!LR3 Fancy Picture](../img/lr3/LR3_Fancy (3).jpg){: loading=lazy width="600"}